RobGeada/Choreographer/README.md

 chmod +x choreograph
 export PATH=$PATH:$(pwd)
 ```
+Make sure to add Choreographer to your path in your bash profile to ensure it remains available upon future logins.

 ###Program Configuration
 In order for the OpenShift nodes to properly communicate with your PySpark app, a few parameters must be properly set inside your app code.